-Lateral epicondylitis is pain over the lateral epicondyle bone on the outside of the elbow.
-Another name for it is tennis elbow.
+Lateral epicondylitis is pain over the outside of the elbow.
+It is also called tennis elbow, but tennis isn't the only cause.

 Copyright © Nucleus Medical Media, Inc.

 Tendons connect muscles to bone.
 Repetitive or stressful movements of the muscles causes strain and pain at the tendon.
 The forearm muscles are active when a person grips something, such as a tennis racquet.
-Doing this repeatedly can cause pain at the tendon.
-Other things that may cause this problem are:
+Repeated strain on these muscles can cause damage to the tendon and pain.

 This problem is more common in older adults.
 Other things that may raise the risk are:

-- Jobs that use repetitive wrist extension and gripping with a closed fist
+- Jobs that use repeated wrist movement and gripping with a closed fist

 - Muscle imbalance